 Referring agency.
-Referrals to SHAPE primarily came from school administrators (27.7%).
+Of the known referrals to SHAPE, the majority came from SCSO (51.3%), followed by administrators (34.2%).
 Administrators do not refer students for criminal offenses; instead, they have the opportunity to refer students with excessive behavior problems to SHAPE in lieu of suspension or expulsion.
-Overall, referrals to SHAPE have increased 6.3% from the previous year (from 255 to 271).
+Overall, referrals to SHAPE have decreased 12.2% from the previous year (from 443 to 389).
 Any of these referrals could have ultimately resulted in a juvenile summons to appear in Juvenile Court.